TrojanRocks/SQL-runner/README.md

 ```

 ### Managing Queries
-- Click the save icon to save the current query
+- Click the save icon (💾) to save the current query
-- Click the history icon to view and load saved queries
+- Click the history icon (📜) to view and load saved queries
-- Use the play button to execute a loaded query
+- Use the play button (▶️) to execute a loaded query
+- Queries are automatically saved in your browser's local storage

 ### Working with Results
-- Use the copy icon to copy results to clipboard
+- Use the copy icon (📋) to copy results to clipboard
-- Use the download icon to export results as CSV
+- Use the download icon (⬇️) to export results as CSV
+- Navigate through pages using the pagination controls
+- Adjust the number of rows displayed per page (5, 10, 25, or 50)
+- View the total number of rows in the results
 - Results are displayed in a sortable, responsive table

 ## Available Tables